How to Design in Concepts

 Get started using Concepts' Shape Guides, Snap, Selection and Layers as you design a simple object.

-The world is full of design problems to conquer, like home improvements, life-simplifying gadgets, personal style and the quest for artificial intelligence.
+The world is filled with design problems to conquer, like home improvements, life-simplifying gadgets, personal style and the quest for Artificial Intelligence.
 With so many solutions to design for, Concepts offers you a cache of smart tools to customize and use as you need them, when you need them.